mliszcz/msc-thesis/thesis/chapters/52-appendix-widget-development.md

 The `tangojs.web.util` package contains a set of generic utility functions and two subpackages, namely: `converters` and `mixins`.
 The `converters` package contains functions for conversion between Javascript properties and DOM attributes.
-This is useful for implementing e.g the reflecting properties.
+This is useful for implementing, e.g the reflecting properties.
 The `mixins` package contains mixins, or traits that provide common behaviors for widgets.
 The most important utilities from this package are presented below.

-**Functions from `tangojs.web.util` package.**
+**Functions from the `tangojs.web.util` package.**

 * ```javascript
   export function registerComponent (tagName, constructor, descriptor)
   ```

-  Registers custom element in current document.
-The `tagName` is a `string`
+  Registers a custom element in the current document.
+The `tagName` is a
-  that will be used as a HTML tag for the new widget.
-The `constructor` is a
+  `string` that will be used as a HTML tag for the new widget.
+The
-  constructor function.
-The third argument, `descriptor` is optional and is
+  `constructor` is a constructor function.
+The third argument, `descriptor`
-  not required for simple widgets.
+  is optional and is not required for simple widgets.

 * ```javascript
   export function getCurrentDocument ()